iterami/Docs.htm/common/js/core.md

 ---

 ### `core_html_format(args)`
-* Replaces characters in a string that may cause HTML errors.
+* Replaces characters in a string that may cause HTML errors and returns it.

 Arg    | Required? | Notes
 -------|-----------|------